mlflow/mlflow/docs/source/llms/tracing/index.rst

         |

-        The MLflow DSPy flavor's autologging feature has a direct integration with MLflow tracing.
+        The `MLflow DSPy flavor <../dspy/index.html>`_'s autologging feature has a direct integration with MLflow tracing.
 When DSPy autologging is enabled with :py:func:`mlflow.dspy.autolog`, invocation of components such as LMs, Adapters and Modules, will automatically record generated traces during interactive development.

         .. code-block:: python